eidolonz/CSC319_Project_RandomArt/README.md

  <br><div align="center"><b>Welcome everyone to our OOP project.
 Hope you guys like it and Thank you so much for watching.</b></div></br>

- created by: Mr.Peerapon Jumruswittayawong (Peapy) and Ms. Vipavee Mojanakul (Gigie) from SIT, KMUTT
+ created by: Mr.Peerapon Jumruswittayawong (Peapy) and Ms. Vipavee Mojanakul (Gigie) from SIT, KMUTT.

-#What is a random art?

-  ...

-#How it works?
-  ...